agu-z/gql-diff-action/README.md

 ### `fail-on-diff` (optional)

-Determinates if the job should fail when changes are present in the schema.
+Determinates if the job should fail when breaking changes are present in the schema.

 ## Example usage